lumigo-io/SAR-async-lambda-metrics/README.md

 # SAR-async-lambda-metrics

-A Serverless application that parses custom metrics from CloudWatch Logs and sends them to CloudWatch as custom metrics
+A Serverless application that parses custom metrics from CloudWatch Logs and sends them to CloudWatch as custom metrics.